 The U.S. Supreme Court declined in March 2019 to hear an appeal by a Hawaii Bed & Breakfast owner who refused to rent a room to a lesbian couple because it conflicted with her religious beliefs.
 State courts ruled against the innkeeper multiple times before the nation's highest court declined the case.
 The Hawaii State Department of Health has issued two sexual and gender minority reports in recent years (2017, 2018).
 The latter addressed transgender youth, containing some troubling figures about the challenges transgender youth face compared with cisgender and LGB peers.
 It also features some good background information on traditional non-binary gender identity in Native Hawaiian and other Pacific Islander cultures.
 In recent years the Hawaii Tourism Authority has commissioned LGBTQ+ travel studies to attract LGBTQ+ tourists from the U.S., Canada, Australia, China, Japan, and Taiwan.
-There are currently 5 anti LGBTQ+ bills moving through the state legislature but their governor is likely to veto.
+Currently, the ACLU is tracking 3 anti-LGBTQ bills in Hawaii.

-Socio-cultural Environment of LGBTQ+People in Hawaii Status of LGBTQ+ Organizing and Community Honolulu's annual pride parade is celebrating its 32nd year in October 2022.
-The 2019 parade had a record of over 30,000 attendees.
-The 2020 event was held virtually due to the coronavirus pandemic.
+Socio-cultural Environment of LGBTQ+People in Hawaii Status of LGBTQ+ Organizing and Community

+Honolulu's annual pride parade is celebrating its 35th year in October 2025.
 Cultural Views of the LGBTQ+ Community 64% of Hawaiians oppose allowing small business owners to discriminate against LGBTQ+ people on religious grounds.
 73% of Hawaiians support LGBTQ+ anti-discrimination laws.